elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 {% include toc.html %}

 Elixir has three error mechanisms: errors, throws, and exits.
-In this chapter we will explore each of them and include remarks about when each should be used.
+In this chapter, we will explore each of them and include remarks about when each should be used.

 ## Errors